-Ensure a percentage of Danske Bank UK’s Executive Committees’ performance scorecards are linked to the achievement of the above targets.
+- Ensure a percentage of Danske Bank UK’s Executive Committees’ performance scorecards are linked to the achievement of the above targets.

-When we signed up to the Charter in May 2018, we had 43% female representation at senior management level*.
-In August 2019 we had 48% female representation in senior management and we are proud to say that we achieved 50% of Women in Senior Roles (Grade 7 +) in August 2020 and therefore we have transitioned into a 'maintenance' phase of this target whereby we will maintain this within tolerance.
+When we signed up to the Charter in May 2018, we had 43% female representation at senior management level (Grade 7+).
+We are proud to say that we achieved 50% of Women in Senior Roles (Grade 7 +) in August 2020 and therefore we have transitioned into a ‘maintenance’ phase of this target whereby we will maintain this within tolerance.

 We have strengthened and re-branded our Danske Women’s Network to Danske Gender Diversity network including the appointment of more male colleagues, continue to deliver key activities including driving internal and external awareness of equality and inclusion, enhancing women’s professional growth and affirming our commitment to diversity and inclusion via external partnerships.
 We utilise our gender data to inform on recruitment, development and career journeys enabling positive action to be taken.
 Our Executive Committee continue to focus on performance scorecards to ensure attainment of the target alongside our newly created Board Nomination Committee.
 As a part of its charter, it will have oversight of Diversity & Inclusion within Danske Bank at the highest level.